asu-cis-capstone/raw33/README.md

 # Features to add
 1. Social media link icons - Done
-2. Option to subscribe to emails
+2. Option to subscribe to emails - Done
 - Database which will hold a DL (Distribution List)
-3. Calendar with events
+3. Calendar with events - unable to unless we find code from somewhere else or do hyperlink
 4. Shopping cart with checkout options
 - Paypal plugin
 5. Product reviews/star ratings -Done